hailehong95/rdc-bot/docs/README.md

 Now you can Chat with Bot to control Enable/Disable external RDP connection.

-To check one last time, you restart the remote computer.
+To check a last time, you restart the remote computer.
 After rebooting, you can chat with the Bot to verify that RDC-Bot has been started on the remote computer.